 All abbreviations used in this manual are shown in the list of abbreviations below.
-Standard abbreviations are in accordance with ASME Y14.38, Abbreviations and Acronyms for Use on Drawings and Related Documents.
+Standard abbreviations are in accordance with ASME Y14.38, Abbreviations and Acronyms for Use in Product Definition and Related Documents.

 °C degree Celsius °F degree Fahrenheit